Trey Moore (American football): Texas

 On December 23, 2023, Moore announced that he would be transferring to Texas.
 In the 2024 season, he started in all 16 games and recorded 35 tackles, with 10 being for a loss, 5.5 sacks, two pass deflections, and two forced fumbles.
 At the end of the season, Moore announced that he would return to Texas for his senior season.
-In September, Moore was named a William V. Campbell Trophy semifinalist.
-In October, he was named a Campbell Trophy finalist.
+At the end of the season, he was named a William V. Campbell Trophy finalist and member of the NFF National Scholar-Athlete Class.
+On December 11, 2025, Moore declared for the NFL draft.